ianare/exif-py/README.rst

 Faster Processing
 *****************
-Don't process makernote tags, don't extract the tumbnail image (if any).
+Don't process makernote tags, don't extract the thumbnail image (if any).

 Pass the ``-q`` or ``--quick`` command line arguments, or as::